enricllagostera/ponte/process/to-do.md

 ## High priority

 - [ ] Re-organize the export preview and actions panel
-- [ ] Encode manually selected files
+- [ ] Implement full-text filter for commit messages plus devlog in blogroll view

 ## In progress